 Please reach out for additional resources, referrals or information.

 Kris Hamilton.
 Kristen Boven.
 Kristen Hamilton.
 Xris Hamilton.
 Kris Boven.
 Kris and Pip.
 Xris and Pip.
 Philip and Kristen.
 Phil and Kris.
 Queer psychotherapy, spirituality, and embodiment.
 Queer therapist.
 Queer therapy.
 Nonbinary therapy.
 Nonbinary therapist.
 LGBT therapy.
 LGBT psychology.

 queer + trans spirituality

 Hi, I’m Pippa.
 My pronouns are she/her (although they/them feels right, too).
-I’m a Spiritual Teacher, Mentor and Guide.
+I make Queer Magic, and guide people through change.

-I’m here for spiritual guidance, psychedelic integration, transition support, manifestation coaching, or personalized ritual.
+I offer spiritual guidance, psychedelic integration, transition support, or personalized ritual.
 And I can also be booked for public speaking, education or consultation sessions.

 All payments must be sent and processed before the beginning of each session by e-transfer or pre-authorized payment.
 Costs are listed in Canadian dollars, not including Harmonized Sales Tax (HST).
 Then receipts will be issued following each session.

 A Spiritual companion for Life Milestones

 Are you going through a life transition that could benefit from spiritual companionship, guidance, or ritual?
 I’m ready to journey alongside you wherever life is leading — trusting your inner wisdom, taking your own pace, and marking rites of passage together.